Work with Dimensions

 - On the Chart of Accounts page, choose the Ledger Entries action.

-- To see all the dimensions for an entry, select the entry, and then choose the Dimensions action.
+- To see all the dimensions for an entry, select the entry, then choose the Dimensions action.

 See related Microsoft training